Teachers walking outside school

 Pupil Premium

-Pupil Premium funds can be used to subsidise tutoring as it's recognised by the EEF as a high-impact intervention for disadvantaged pupils.
+Pupil Premium funding can be used to subsidise tutoring as it's recognised by the EEF as a high-impact intervention for disadvantaged pupils.

 National Funding Formula